 What are the safest social media apps?

 Social media platforms that focus on privacy give you more control over your personally identifiable information and can help make you less of a target for identity theft.
-And technology continues to adapt for the better, including decentralization with open-source software that allows anyone to view and change the coding structure.
+Technology continues to adapt for the better, including decentralization with open-source software that allows anyone to view and change the coding structure.

 What this means is that there are safer options in terms of privacy versus the mainstream social media apps for both kids and adults.
-Here are four social networking sites that offer more privacy:
+Here are social networking sites that offer more privacy:

 1. Mastodon